-As was noted in EPA's review of the District's 2018 and 2019 Annual Network Plans, the Santa Maria O3 and NO2 monitors do not meet the siting requirements for distance to roadway/traffic counts for neighborhood or larger spatial scale monitors.
-As such, it was not included in the calculations of number of O3 and NO2 monitors in Tables 2-1 and 2-3.
-The District has agreed to take full responsibility for this monitoring station from CARB and is currently exploring possible new locations that will meet the siting criteria.
+As was noted in the District's 2020 Annual Network Plan, the CARB location of the Santa Maria $O_3$ and $NO_2$ monitors do not meet the siting requirements for distance to roadway/traffic counts for neighborhood or larger spatial scale monitors.
+As such, it was not included in the calculations of number of $O_3$ and $NO_2$ monitors in Tables 2-1 and 2-3.
+The District has agreed to take full responsibility for this monitoring station from CARB and is moving the station to a new location will meet the siting criteria.
+CARB shut down the original Santa Maria station on February 28, 2021 and the District expects operation in a new location to begin on July 1, 2021.
+EPA gave approval to shut down the NO2 and CO monitors at the Santa Maria station.
+A copy of the letter is included in Appendix B. The new station will continue monitoring $O_3$ , $PM{10}$ , and $PM{2.5}$ as SLAMS monitors.
 Per California Assembly Bill 1647, the District is required to install and operate a refinery-related community air monitoring system downwind of the Santa Maria Asphalt Refinery.
-The District is evaluating locations to move the Santa Maria station that could function as a co-located community air monitoring station and Santa Maria SLAMS station.
+The new Santa Maria station will also function as the community air monitoring station and monitor H2S, SO2, and BTEX pollutants.
+The new Santa Maria site location is 3700 Orcutt Rd, Santa Maria 93455 (Lat/Long is 34.890667/-120.4328444 elevation 294 ft.).